Skip to content

 A

 Sufficient anti-inflammatory treatment of the ocular surface in the acute phase is most important.
-In addition to systemic steroid pulse therapy (methylprednisolone 500–1,000 mg/day for 3 days) 10), frequent administration of topical betamethasone eye drops is necessary.
+Systemic steroid pulse therapy (methylprednisolone 500–1,000 mg/day for 3 days) 10) combined with frequent administration of topical betamethasone eye drops is necessary.
 If corneal epithelial stem cells can be preserved in the acute phase, corneal transparency is likely to be maintained.
-For Grade 2 or higher, adding early amniotic membrane transplantation can be expected to achieve good visual prognosis even in severe cases 8).
+For Grade 2 or higher, early amniotic membrane transplantation can be added to expect a good visual prognosis even in severe cases 8).

 The pathophysiology of SJS/TEN is explained by an excessive cellular immune response to drug metabolites against a background of genetic predisposition, followed by widespread epithelial cell apoptosis and secondary inflammation and tissue damage.
 Although the targeting of epidermal and mucosal epithelial cells is common throughout the body, on the ocular surface, the combination of limbal stem cell location, blood flow, and tear film components makes inflammation more likely to persist and directly leads to loss of tissue regenerative capacity.

 Granulysin has been identified as a major mediator of keratinocyte death in SJS/TEN 5).
 NK cells also mediate keratinocyte death through binding of the CD94/NKG2C receptor to HLA-E molecules on keratinocytes 5).
-TNF-α upregulates the expression of cell death-related molecules in the epidermis, ultimately leading to widespread epidermal detachment 5).
+TNF-α upregulates cell death-associated molecule expression in the epidermis, ultimately leading to widespread epidermal detachment 5).

-Furthermore, there is a theory that vasculitis due to immune complex deposition in the subepithelial vessel walls of the skin and mucous membranes is involved, and microcirculatory disturbances are considered a contributing factor to erosion formation and delayed wound healing.
+Furthermore, vasculitis due to immune complex deposition in the subepithelial vessel walls of the skin and mucous membranes is thought to be involved, with microcirculatory disturbances contributing to erosion formation and delayed wound healing.
 Inhibition of prostaglandin production, a common mechanism of NSAIDs, is also presumed to be involved in the development of SJS/TEN 13).

-In the late phase, CD8+ cytotoxic T lymphocytes infiltrate and target keratinocytes 8).
+In the later phase, CD8+ cytotoxic T lymphocytes infiltrate and target keratinocytes 8).
 In the chronic phase, neutrophils persist in conjunctival tissue, potentially driving immune dysregulation and leading to limbal stem cell damage 8).
-Persistent chronic inflammation progresses conjunctival fibrosis and scarring, leading to goblet cell loss, obstruction of accessory lacrimal glands, and meibomian gland dysfunction, irreversibly disrupting the tear film.
-To break this chronic cycle, long-term suppression with low-concentration steroid eye drops is necessary even for mild inflammation.
+Persistent chronic inflammation progresses conjunctival fibrosis and scarring, which may lead to goblet cell loss, obstruction of accessory lacrimal glands, and meibomian gland dysfunction, ultimately fixing tear film disruption.
+To break this chronic cycle, long-term suppression with low-concentration steroid eye drops may be used even for mild inflammation.

 Corneal epithelial stem cells reside in the basal layer of the limbal epithelium, accounting for less than 1% of all basal cells.
 These stem cells proliferate and differentiate while migrating centripetally toward the central cornea, maintaining the turnover of the entire corneal epithelium.
-An anatomical feature of the limbal epithelium is the radial fold structure called the palisades of Vogt (POV), which contains abundant blood vessels, nerves, and a specialized microenvironment that forms the stem cell niche.
-POV are normally easier to observe in the superior and inferior quadrants, but may not be clearly visible in healthy eyes of individuals aged 10 years or younger or 70 years or older.
-Therefore, diagnosis is made by combining findings such as conjunctival epithelial invasion and differences in epithelial staining, rather than relying solely on the absence of POV.
+An anatomical feature of the limbal epithelium is the presence of radial folds called the palisades of Vogt (POV), which contain abundant blood vessels, nerves, and a specialized microenvironment that constitutes the stem cell niche.
+POV are normally easier to observe in the superior and inferior quadrants, but may not be clearly visible in healthy eyes of individuals aged 10 years or younger or 70 years and older.
+Therefore, diagnosis is made not solely by the absence of POV but in combination with findings such as conjunctival epithelial invasion and differences in epithelial staining.

-When extensive corneoconjunctival epithelial defects occur in the acute phase and limbal stem cells are lost, conjunctiva-derived epithelium covers the corneal surface, leading to opacification and neovascularization.
-This process is called limbal stem cell deficiency (LSCD) 8).
-SJS is one of the major causes of chronic LSCD, and in a single-center study of 738 eyes, 10.4% were attributed to SJS 8).
-In recent years, attempts have been made to objectively diagnose the severity and distribution of LSCD by combining identification of goblet cells via impression cytology, direct observation of POV basal cells using in vivo confocal microscopy, and layer-specific evaluation of epithelial thickness using anterior segment OCT 8).
+When extensive keratoconjunctival epithelial defects occur in the acute phase and limbal stem cells are lost, conjunctival-derived epithelium covers the corneal surface, leading to opacification and neovascularization.
+This process is called limbal stem cell deficiency (LSCD)8).
+SJS is one of the major causes of chronic LSCD, and in a single-center study of 738 eyes, 10.4% were attributed to SJS8).
+In recent years, attempts have been made to objectively diagnose the severity and distribution of LSCD by combining identification of goblet cells via impression cytology, direct observation of POV basal cells using in vivo confocal microscopy, and layer-specific evaluation of epithelial thickness with anterior segment OCT8).

-HLA-A02:06 is strongly associated with SJS/TEN with severe ocular complications in Japanese individuals 12).
-Susceptible HLA types have been identified for specific drugs, such as HLA-B58:01 (allopurinol), HLA-B15:02 (carbamazepine), and HLA-B57:01 (abacavir), and pre-administration screening is increasingly enabling prevention of onset 8).
-These HLA polymorphisms function as key molecules that regulate interactions between T cell receptors (TCRs) and drugs/drug metabolites.
-The hapten hypothesis and the p-i (pharmacologic interaction) hypothesis have been proposed, suggesting that the drug molecule itself or its reactive metabolite directly binds to the peptide-binding groove of the HLA molecule, altering the presentation of self-peptides and inducing an abnormal autoreactive T cell response.
-Elucidation of these molecular mechanisms will provide a foundation for future prevention strategies and safe drug selection.
+HLA-A02:06 is strongly associated with SJS/TEN with severe ocular complications in the Japanese population12).
+Susceptible HLA types have been identified for specific drugs, such as HLA-B58:01 (allopurinol), HLA-B15:02 (carbamazepine), and HLA-B57:01 (abacavir), and premedication screening is increasingly enabling prevention of onset in these areas8).
+These HLA polymorphisms function as key molecules that determine the interaction between T-cell receptors (TCRs) and drugs/drug metabolites.
+The hapten hypothesis and the p-i (pharmacologic interaction) hypothesis have been proposed, suggesting that the drug molecule itself or its reactive metabolite directly binds to the peptide-binding groove of the HLA molecule, altering the presentation of self-peptides and inducing an abnormal autoreactive T-cell response.
+Elucidation of these molecular mechanisms provides a foundation for future prevention strategies and safe drug selection.

 Q Why does permanent damage remain in the cornea?